orcutt989/techchallenge/README.md

 ## Description
-`centos7-jenkins.sh` will perform the following out of the box -
+`centos-jenkins-provision.sh` will perform the following out of the box -

 1. Check if Jenkins is installed.
 2. Install `Java 1.8`